+Owners include:

-Owners include: (1) Teachers and Professors.
-(2) Research Directors, Heads of Research Programs, Organizations like NSF, DARPA, ONR etc. (3) Program Chairs of conferences and Journal Editors.
-(4) Companies who need a specific computational problem solved for which no off-the-shelve solution is available.
-(5) Companies who are looking for employees with skills in a specific domain.
-E.g., Facebook organized a competition on kaggle.com and the winner got a Facebook job.
+- Teachers and Professors. - Research Directors, Heads of Research Programs, Organizations like NSF, DARPA, ONR etc. - Program Chairs of conferences and Journal Editors. - Companies who need a specific computational problem solved for which no off-theshelve solution is available. - Companies who are looking for employees with skills in a specific domain.
+E.g., Facebook organized a competition on kaggle.com and the winner got the Facebook job.